grildroid/HomeTabs/README.md

   ____

-  * Systems: Windows 10, Linux (Ubuntu)
+  * Systems: Windows 10, Linux
   * Browsers: Any (maybe except the Safari)
-  * Not working on mobile browsers and OS's.
+  * Not working on mobile browsers and OS's

 # Features
 * Organize your bookmarks by positioning it